-As the chi is a small dog, there are many things you must take into consideration.
-Before picking this cute furry little dog, you need to analyze all the pros and cons.
-Here we provide you with all the relevant information so that you can make a decision.
+Before deciding, you should analyze all the pros and cons of Chihuahuas.
+Here we provide you with all the relevant information so that you can make an educated decision.

 Pros of Owning a Chihuahua